-Full-power 10mm loads can serve for both hunting and self-defense which make them ideal for someone who wants semi-auto firepower in bear country.
+Full-power 10mm loads can serve for both hunting and self-defense which makes them ideal for someone who wants semi-auto firepower in bear country.
 If a person desires less recoil and intends to use their 10mm just for defense against human predators, the FBI load is still available from several ammo companies.

-Some may claim the full-power loads are “over kill” for self-defense, but when someone is trying to kill you, there is no such thing.
+Some may claim the full-power loads are “overkill” for self-defense, but when someone is trying to kill you, there is no such thing.
 You just want to stop your assailant before they terminate your life, and a 10mm round will do just that—in a hurry.

 There is much misinformation out there about the 10mm, propagated by the Mobius Loop called the internet.
-The "Ten" is a wonderful cartridge, but it is just a handgun round, not a death-ray.
+The "Ten" is a wonderful cartridge, but it is just a handgun round, not a death ray.
 Let's set the record straight.

-- The 10mm is not an armor piercing round when loaded with conventional bullets.
+- The 10mm is not an armor-piercing round when loaded with conventional bullets.
 The video at the article's end will verify this fact.

 - A 10mm used for self-defense will create no more liability than any other handgun cartridge.
 A common prosecutor's tactic is to twist a defendant's intent in a jury's eyes by vilifying the gun or ammo the armed citizen used to save their life.
 If a defense attorney does not understand how to defeat this specious argument, get counsel who does.

-- The 10mm is powerful--for a semi-auto pistol cartridge.
-The newer big-bore, magnum revolver cartridges out perform the "Ten" by a wide margin, and even the least powerful center-fire rifle rounds are three or more times as powerful.
+- The 10mm is powerful—for a semi-auto pistol cartridge.
+The newer big-bore, magnum revolver cartridges outperform the "Ten" by a wide margin, and even the least powerful center-fire rifle rounds are three or more times as powerful.
 Expect the 10mm to perform like a .41 Magnum, no more.